Best Monitors for UX design

 - I/O Connectivity: depends on your setup.

-The best monitor you can get has slightly higher specs than the list we wrote about just now.
-For our suggestion, we’re going for a bigger screen that has a color depth of 10-bit.
-Take a look at our tips below.
+The best monitor you can get has slightly higher specs than the list above.
+For my suggestion, I will go for a bigger screen that has a color depth of 10-bit.
+Don’t worry.
+There’s also a budget option on this list.
+Take a look at both monitors below.

-The best monitor we can suggest for UX and UI designers is the LG 34GP83A-B. We have been using this monitor for over a year for our day-to-day UI and UX work.
-It has been an absolute delight.
+The best monitor I can suggest for UX and UI designers is the LG 34GN850-B. I’ve used this monitor for over a year, and it has been an absolute delight.
 Here’s why.

 The best budget monitor for under 500 dollars

-The monitor we suggested just above is well over 500 dollars.
+The monitor above is well over 500 dollars.
 That’s expensive!
-Luckily enough, there are cheaper alternatives that will get you a quality graphic design monitor as well.
+Luckily, cheaper alternatives will also get you a quality UX design monitor.

-For just under 400 dollars, it is the best monitor for UI and UX design you can get at this price point.
-Check it out on Amazon over here.
+For just under 400 dollars, it is the best UI and UX design monitor you can get at this price point.

-What should I look for in a design monitor?
+What should I look for in a monitor for UX design?

-You measure the resolution of a monitor by counting the number of pixels in a vertical or horizontal row.
+You measure the resolution of a monitor by counting the number of pixels in a vertical or horizontal line.
 For example, you count 4K and 2160p vertically.
-Full HD, or 1080p, is calculated by measuring the pixels in a vertical row.
+Full HD, or 1080p, is calculated by measuring the pixels in a vertical line.

 - TN panels have a higher refresh rate, making them a better choice for PC gaming.

 - IPS is considered to be the best panel type for design monitors.
 It has the best color range and a wide viewing angle.
-However, this makes monitors that have this type of panel more expensive than TN and VA panels.
+However, this makes monitors with this type of panel more expensive than TN and VA panels.

 - VA panels are a good average between TN and IPS panels.
 They aren’t too bad, but they also don’t stand out.

-Our suggestion is to go for a 10-bit display if you can afford it.
+I suggest going for a 10-bit display if you can afford it.
 You can go for an 8-bit display if you’re on a budget.
+But do not go lower than that.

-You will need to connect your new design monitor to your computer, laptop, and maybe even some other devices as well.
-The ports available on a machine are what we call the I/O connectivity.
+You will need to connect your new design monitor to your computer, laptop, and maybe even some other devices.
+The ports available on a machine are what is called the I/O connectivity.

 Monitors usually have USB-C or HDMI output.
 Keep that in mind.
-Other ports that can be interesting to your needs are the AUX or USB-A output for speakers and external hard drives.
+Other ports that can be interesting to your needs are the AUX or USB-A output for speakers and external hard drives if you have them.

 Frequently asked questions

 Selecting a new monitor that fits your type of design work is quite a challenge.
-As a result, we receive a lot of questions.
-Here are the most frequently asked questions we can answer to help you purchase the best monitor for design available today.
+As a result, you have a lot of questions to consider.
+Here are answers to the most frequently asked questions to help you purchase the best monitor for UX design.

 Do I need a 4K monitor as a graphic designer?